pulibrary/dspace-development/docs/dspace_cli.md

 ~$ rsync -auvzi --progress -e 'ssh -p 2222' dspace@localhost:/mnt/dspace_exports/ .
 ```

+The exports will be named after their bistream IDs.
+To pair them with their original filenames, you may want to use the DSpace API.
+For example, if you download `119610.bin`, you can get the filename (`models_hourglass.tar.gz`) from https://dataspace.princeton.edu/rest/bitstreams/119610.
+This can be especially useful if a record contains tens of files.

 ### Workflow Management

 #### Adding and Removing Users from Task Pools